Layering Living Room Decor

 When someone said that beauty is in the eye of the beholder, never a truer phrase was ever spoken.

 It was Margaret Wolfe Hungerford who is credited with coining the exact phrase “beauty is in the eye of the beholder”.
-It is written in her novel Molly Bawn that was published in 1878.
+It is written in her novel Molly Bawn, which was published in 1878.

 She was one smart lady.